 In September 2008, Lehman filed for protection under Chapter 11 of the U.S. Bankruptcy Code.
 PGE subsequently filed a claim for return of the Bonds from Lehman.
-In November 2009, the trustee appointed to liquidate the assets of Lehman (Trustee) allowed PGE's claim as a net equity claim for securities.
+In November 2009, the trustee appointed to liquidate the assets of Lehman (Trustee) allowed PGE's claim as a net equity claim for securities and on June 14, 2013, PGE received the Bonds in full.